 If you’re looking to make an overnight trip of it, the Mecure Grand Jebel Hafeet is the only hotel actually on Jebel Hafeet; otherwise, check out these options for family resorts at reasonable prices in Al Ain.

 Liwa Oasis Desert Drive

 Drive time from Dubai 3 hours, 20 mins (Abu Dhabi 2 hours 25 mins)

-You will want a 4×4 to get the most out of this one as you will be taken deep into the empty quarter.
-The summer months can be a little brutal for this excursion so best arranged in the cooler winter months where camping in amongst the dreamy red dunes is possible.
+You will want a 4×4 to get the most out of this one, as you will be taken deep into the empty quarter.
+The summer months can be a little brutal for this excursion, so best arranged in the cooler winter months when camping amongst the dreamy red dunes is possible.

 Don’t have any wheels?
 See what car hire in the UAE costs here:

 Read more on visiting the UAE with kids

 We hope you have enjoyed this run through our favourite road trips in the UAE.
 If you’d like to explore the region further, why not try:

 - Ultimate UAE Family Staycation Guide